wingcon/openstack-gitlab-executor/README.md

 `PRIVATE_KEY` - Private key content

+`PRIVATE_KEY_PATH` - Private key path in case you add it as secret into the container

 `PASSWORD`  - Password in case you do not use a private key (not recommended)

 `PASSPHRASE` - Passphrase to your private key